theodoremoreland/TypeRace/README.md

 ### Quality of life features
 - Clicking on a snippet genre automatically scrolls to the bottom of the page thus putting snippets in view.
 - Selecting a snippet automatically scrolls the user to the top of the textarea and focuses on the textarea thus enabling the user to start typing immediately.
 - Chosen text snippet appears as grey text in the textarea.
-Characters typed by the user is then overlayed over the grey text thus providing clear visual of the accuracy of the characters typed.
+Characters typed by the user are then overlayed (in pink) over the grey text, thus providing clear visual on the accuracy of the characters typed.
-- Pressing enter is treated the same as pressing a space thus users can choose to press enter to align their overlayed text with the snippet in the textarea immediately or continue typing without pressing enter such that the text wraps to a new line automatically.
-This allows the player to choose whatever style comes more naturally.
+- For text that wraps to a new line in the textarea (due to having too many words to fit on one line), the game treats "Enter" the same as a "Space".
+This allows the user to decide whether or not they want to move their typing cursor to a new line manually or let the game do it automatically.
 - Deleting any character after the game ends will automatically clear the textarea and reset the game thus providing an easy way to restart the game (i.e. the player doesn't have to reload the page or re-select another snippet).

 ### Data sources / credits